 Even tho' the above image isn't white gaussian noise, it is gaussian.
-If it is, a linear combination of its pixels should still be gaussian.
+If indeed true, then a linear combination of its pixels should still be gaussian.
 Check this out using one of the above difference kernels.

 Next time

 Efficient coding: 2nd order statistics and area-based operations